 - Student Rights: If the student believes his or her background information is incorrect, he/she will have an opportunity to demonstrate the inaccuracy of the information to the investigating agency.
 All researching of court records and documents will be the responsibility of the student.
 Students may appeal if issues related to the background checks are not resolved.
 Appeals are to be submitted to the agency responsible for the background check procedures. - 7.
 CPR Certification: MA students are required to hold a current cardiopulmonary resuscitation card in Basic Life Support for Health Providers while enrolled in MA program.
 Students are required to take CPR prior to the beginning of the first clinical course, MDCA 1360 (cost is covered in course fees).
 Certification is valid for two years.
-Students who take longer than two years to complete the curriculum will be required to retake the course through Panola College Continuing Education for an additional fee.

-- 8. Physical Examination: Students are required to have a physical examination before attending clinical rotation.
+Students who take longer than two years to complete the curriculum will be required to retake the course through Panola College Continuing Education for an additional fee. - 8.
+Physical Examination: Students are required to have a physical examination before attending clinical rotation.
 See Attachment G. Form must be completed, signed by student and primary provider and will be kept in the student's file.
 If a student has a mental or physical issue that could interfere with their education should meet with the ADA counselor. - 9.
 Additional Expenses: In addition to fees collected at registration, other expenses will be incurred.
 The following are only mean to serve as a guideline, as expenses may vary. - Books and fees (as required). - Confirmatory and/or random drug testing. - A Stethoscope. - Watch with second hand. - Uniforms/monogramming/shoes as detailed in section VII. - Clinical sites are chosen to provide the best experience available for a student. - Clinical sites may be as far as 70 miles or greater from Carthage. - Optional expenses: cap, gown, stole, invitations (purchased through bookstore for students participating in graduation ceremonies). - Don't forget to budget for childcare! - 10.
-Graduating Students: The graduating student will be responsible for the following: - Personal pin-students must purchase a Panola College MA pin and sash in order to participate in commencement. - Cap and gown must be rented through the Panola College bookstore to participate in the commencement ceremony. - Invitations may be purchased through the bookstore. - Graduation Application must be filled out the semester student is due to graduate.
+Graduating Students: The graduating student will be responsible for the following: - Personal pin and stole - Cap and gown - Graduation Application must be filled out the semester student is due to graduate. - More details about graduation will be provided to the student during the semester of graduation.